 “I was in hospital for three nights, then was sent home to recover.
 I felt exhausted afterwards and it took a while to get my energy back, but as the months went on I started to get back to normal again.

 Colin, who owns and runs the Dornoch Castle Hotel with his wife Ros, continued: “Now, five years on, I’m back to full health.
 I’m so glad I went to the doctors when I noticed a change in my peeing habits.
 I hate to think what would have happened if I’d left it any longer.
 My outcome could have been much worse.

 “We welcomed our granddaughter Harriett two and a half years ago, and I’m so glad I’m here to see her grow up and fit enough to keep up with her.

 “My two sons recently opened their own business which is doing incredibly well.
 I’m immensely proud of them and very lucky to be here to see it all happening.

 “A lot of people, especially men, can be reluctant to go to their doctors when they’re worried about their health.
-Some men could have their leg hanging off before they’d visit their GP, but it needs to change.
+Some men could have their leg hanging off before they’d contact their GP, but it needs to change.
 If you’re experiencing any changes to your health or any symptoms you’re concerned about just go to your doctor and get it checked out.